Coaches

 Team coach Mark Drovdahl poses for a headshot wearing a black sweater against a white background.

-Mark played soccer at Seattle Pacific University and worked with youth of all ages as a program director at Northwest Soccer Camp and at Seattle SCORES, an afterschool program for Title I elementary schools.
-He has coached girls and boys select teams and currently coaches both a 2012 girls select team and the Junior Varsity Bainbridge High School girls soccer team.
+A co-founder of West Sound Soccer Academy, Mark played soccer at Seattle Pacific University and worked with youth of all ages as a program director at both Northwest Soccer Camp and at America SCORES Seattle, an afterschool program for Title I elementary schools.
+He has previously coached girls soccer at Bainbridge High School and both boys and girls soccer with Bainbridge Island Football Club (BIFC).
 Alongside coaching, Mark works at Automattic, Inc as a Director of Operations.

 • United Soccer Coaches 7v7/9v9 Diploma